MrRazamataz/notes/English/Poetry/Power and Conflict.md

 ## London - William Blake:
 ### Context:
-* Blake was concered with how the industrial revolution had made people's lives worse (inequality)
+* Blake was concerned with how the industrial revolution had made people's lives worse (inequality)
 * Rejected organised religion

 ### Form and structure: